A Complete SOC Response Guide: Black Basta Ransomware

 - Negotiate ransom payments.

-Threat Hunting Queries (SIEM-Ready)
+Threat Hunting Queries for Black Basta (SIEM-Ready)

 Detect Shadow Copy Deletion